 - IJ has published two reports, A Dream Deferred: Legal Barriers to African Hairbraiding Nationwide (2005) and Untangling Regulations: Natural Hair Braiders Fight Against Irrational Licensing (2014), which examined licensing laws for hair braiders in all 50 states and Washington, D.C.

-Fourteen states and Washington, D.C., have separate, but burdensome, licensing requirements for braiders that can include up to 600 hours of coursework before a braider can obtain a license.
+In 14 states and Washington, D.C., braiders are regulated by separate, but burdensome, licensing requirements that can include up to 600 hours of coursework before a braider can obtain a license.

 Although hair braiding predates our own U.S. Constitution, it nevertheless rests squarely within the Constitution’s fundamental protections of individuals’ right to earn an honest living.
 By filing lawsuits on behalf of natural hair braiders, and by working with grassroots activists and lawmakers, we can set and build on important precedents in the fight to secure economic liberty.